mgiulio/smooth-scrolling/article.md

 }
 ```

 As I told before, this is only a possible way to perform this test.
-For example the [Sitepoint article](http://www.sitepoint.com/scroll-smoothly-javascript/) cited at the beginning of this tutorial uses a different solution, using the url components.
+For example the [SitePoint article](http://www.sitepoint.com/scroll-smoothly-javascript/) cited at the beginning of this tutorial uses a different solution, using the url components.

-To be noted that we have used this function in both approaches to event subscription, but in the second one, we are using it as a filter for elements that we know are A tags so the first check on the tagName attribute is reduntant.
+To be noted that we have used this function in both approaches to event subscription, but in the second one, we are using it as a filter for elements that we know are A tags so the first check on the tagName attribute is redundant.
 This is left as an exercise for the reader:)

 Here's the complete source of the master script, with all the previously discussed code snippets: